BawdyAnarchist/quBSD/Future_Development.md

 I'm realizing now that almost all of the connection scripts for netjails actually belongs as a startup script inside of the net-jails themselves, probably to be run pre pf and networking.
 This is more properly correct for how my system is designed.
+	connect_gateway_to_client
+		dhclient kill and restart for the interface in question

 There's probably a good case to be made to externalize the fstab from the jails entirely, probably to the top level /zusr/$jail level itself
+	- Actually now that I think about it, the zfs decryption wasnt working quite right.
+I need to recheck it

 When back on normal setup, fix the i3gen.conf to match QubesTricks